ebrains-cls-interactive/docs/_sources/getting_started/getting_started.rst.txt

 in a few clicks, to and through scientific selected procedure.

-Access to advanced functionalities may be subject to certain conditions, such owning an account on one of the HBP associated HPC systems and being part of a project on those.
+Access to advanced functionalities may be subject to certain conditions, such owning an account on one of the EBRAINS associated HPC systems and being part of a project on those.
 Please see the table at the end of this section on the services the CLS Interactive platform provides to different user classes.

-First, a short overview is given on working with "Collabs" and on the organization of Use Cases:
+First, a short overview is given on working with "Collabs" and on the organization of Use Cases.

-.. _working-with-collabs:

 *****************************************
 Working with Collabs and Jupyter Notebook